subhashlamba/spring-boot-microservice-example/readme.md

 ## Step 2: Check Eureka Server

 Eureka server is running 8761 port, Now let's open it.
-Where we can check that:
+Where we can check following instances are running:

-* 1 instance of API Gateway service is running.
+* 1 instance of API Gateway service
-* 1 instance of User service is running.
+* 1 instance of User service
-* 1 instance of Order service is running.
+* 1 instance of Order service
-* 1 instance of Authentication service is running.
+* 1 instance of Authentication service
+* 1 instance of Notification service

 ### Eureka server : [http://localhost:8761/](http://localhost:8761/)